 Resident will complete a health inventory to be evaluated by Employee Health.
-This inventory will include medical history and documentation of specific infections and immunizations to include: varicella titer or vaccine if no history of chicken pox after the age of 1 year; history of measles or of MMR series; and history of immunization to Tdap, hepatitis B, and annual influenza.
-If influenza is declined, Resident will be required to wear a mask when within six feet of another person as required by Geisinger policy.
-A two-step tuberculin skin test is required.
+This inventory will include medical history and documentation of specific infections and immunizations to include: varicella titer or vaccine if no history of chicken pox after the age of 1 year; history of measles or of MMR series; and history of immunization to tetanus, hepatitis B, and influenza.
+A tuberculin skin test is required.
 A chest radiograph should be done in the event of a positive tuberculin test.
 Employee Health will assist in administering any necessary required vaccines.
 All health documentation shall be forwarded to the Program Director prior to assuming duties.
-To be in compliance, the Resident must participate in any recommendations emanating from Employee Health.
+To be in compliance, the resident must participate in any recommendations emanating from Employee Health.